-I am highly involved in the field of memory studies, particularly as one of the founding Co-Chairs of the Memory Studies Association (together with Aline Sierp and Jeffrey Olick).
+I am highly involved in the field of memory studies, particularly as one of the founding Co-Presidents of the Memory Studies Association (together with Aline Sierp and Jeffrey Olick).
 I am also a founding Co-Chair of the Research Network on Transnational Memory and Identity in Europe in the Council for European Studies (with Aline Sierp) and currently the Co-Chair of the German Studies Association's Interdisciplinary Memory Studies Network (with Katja Wezel and Ben Nienass).

 After receiving my Ph.D. in Government & Politics from the University of Maryland, College Park in 2010, I taught at the School of International Service at American University.
 From October 2012 to December 2013, I was a postdoctoral fellow at the Berlin Program of Advanced German & European Studies at the Free University of Berlin.
 From January to December 2014, I worked for the Independent Academic Commission at the Federal Ministry of Justice for the Critical Study of the National Socialist Past.